elankumuthan/CTF/README.md

 - Docker Compose
 - socat (for decoy services)

+## What's Included

+- **Stealth Protection**: Blocks ping and port scans to hide your containers
+- **Decoy Services**: Intentionally designed to waste attackers' time
+- **Hidden Vulnerabilities**: CTF-style challenges and misdirection

+## Security Warning

+This environment contains intentionally vulnerable services.
+Only run in isolated environments and never expose to public networks.

 ## Notes

+- Run stealth mode before starting containers for maximum effect
+- Always disable stealth mode when finished to avoid affecting other services
-- This environment is designed for educational CTF purposes
+- This environment is designed for educational CTF purposes only
-- Decoy services are intentionally designed to waste attackers' time
-- Make sure to run this in a controlled environment only

 ## Security Warning